kyleburton/sandbox/writing/bash/README.md

 # Future Post Ideas

+* interacting with the command line: making the most of bash's keybindings and history
+* history hacks: staying in place, the '#' trick for composing commands
 * [test, `[` and `[[`, crucially: how to get help](20241029-test-and-how-to-get-help.md)
 * my most common text processing utilities and patterns
 * logical forms, loops (for, while, read)